 5. Dales Countryside Museum

-The Dales Countryside Museum is a small local museum that focusses on the Yorkshire Dales and its people.
+The Dales Countryside Museum is a small local museum focused on the Yorkshire Dales and its people.
 Housed in the old railway station you’ll find exhibits ranging from Bronze Age spearheads to a Victorian smithy.
 Outside there are railway carriages with activities for younger children.

 The Dales Countryside Museum is open daily except over the Christmas period and throughout January.
 Admission is £4.50 for adults, children are free.